aykevl/unitsv/README.markdown

   * Using escape characters (literal `\\`, `\n` and `\t`) to be able to represent any character.
   * Using (only) UTF-8 (hence 'Uni').

-For now, only reading TSV-formatted files is supported, and no tests have yet been written.